pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1020 Grit Test

+Today I took my Grit test again, this test is designed to know how much Grit you have and how hard you are willing to work for your goals, my score was lower than last month, but because this time I was more honest.

 ##### Day 1019 Kotlin and JavaFX

 It's been a long time since I had fun like today, today I was playing with Kotlin and JavaFX at work we don't have